ONEcampaign/oda-dashboard/src/faqs.md

         The dashboard is divided into four tabs:
     </p>
     <p class="base-text">
-        <span class="bold">Financing</span> offers data on various ODA indicators from the perspective of provider
+        <strong>Financing</strong> offers data on various ODA indicators from the perspective of provider
         countries and country groups.
 Use this tab to answer questions like:
     </p>
     <ul class="group-list">